EnriqueKhai/Chameleon/README.md

 > image, or video is concealed within another file, message, image, or video.

 Where cryptography is the art of concealing messages from prying eyes, steganography tries to hide the fact that a message was sent at all.
-Imaging write a letter to your friend, and between the lines you write another message in invisible ink.
+Imaging writing a letter to your friend, and between the lines you write another message in invisible ink.
 From the outside looking in, no one would ever guess that something was going on under the hood!
 That is the power of steganography in a nutshell.

 For more information on steganography, watch [this](https://youtu.be/TWEXCYQKyDc).